Football: Expanding the shallow-cross concept

 If the defense brings pressure, then the QB throws to the hot read.
 With the progression starting with the QB’s eyes looking toward the boundary with the shallow route, the first blitz throw goes to the boundary and V running a hot throttle.
 If the defense brings more rushers than you can block, the hot throttle provides a QB a quick throw.

 You might end up facing some defenses that base their calls strictly around your personnel groups.
 So, give them a two-back look out of 20 personnel to protect everything and possibly predict what fronts and coverages you are to see.

-DIAGRAM 6: Two-Back Version.
-You have lost V in the crossing pattern but you still have a high-low concept with a shallow-dig combination.
+DIAGRAM 6: Two-back version.
+You have lost V in the crossing pattern, but you still have a high-low concept with a shallow-dig combination.
 The progression is W (shallow), X (dig), B (flat) and A (spot).
-It is important to recognize that you have given the defense a different look personnel-wise and formation-wise but you havent added a lot to your installation schedule.
+It’s important to recognize that you have given the defense a different look personnel-wise and formation-wise, but you havent added a lot to your installation schedule.